 Population health management (PHM) refers to a concentrated holistic approach to improving the patient health outcomes of a group of individuals.
-These individuals are part of a larger group that could consist of people within a predetermined health system, a geographic area, those with a specific disease or ones sharing another defined characteristic.
+These individuals are part of a larger group that could consist of people within a predetermined health system, a geographic area, those with a specific disease or ones sharing another defining characteristic.
 The move away from patient fee-for-service to a value-based model has made managing population health the focus for most Accountable Care Organizations (ACO), insurance providers, quality improvement agencies, health care systems and health care providers as they strive for the provision of quality care at less cost.

-PHM involves applying public health concepts to chronic disease management with a comprehensive data analyzation.
+PHM involves applying public health concepts to chronic disease management with a comprehensive data analysis.
 The goal includes seeking methods to improve patient outcomes and control overall costs.
 The information gathered can assist in finding and filling patient care gaps and developing actionable treatment steps to care for individual patients, or specific groups.
 A provider may benefit from implementing PHM strategies as it can aide in the transition to value-based care and reimbursement.

 Elements for Population Health Management (PHM)

 PHM requires a combination of clinical, financial and operational data that can provide actionable steps and predictable analytics.
 This information is gathered through the utilization of health IT.
-The health IT is most beneficial when it can monitor and analyze data about a patient population, provide the ability to draw conclusions from the data, and then develop a clinical picture of a population to help manage the specific diseases within it.
+Health IT is most beneficial when it can monitor and analyze data about a patient population, provide the ability to draw conclusions from the data, and then develop a clinical picture of a population to help manage the specific diseases within it.

 Although data collection and technology are essential for PHM, a few other elements are beneficial in improving the health outcomes of a specific patient population.
 Those include:

-- Robust care management that is cohesive and features well-managed objectives supported by the provider and the patient.
+- Robust care management is cohesive and features well-managed objectives supported by the provider and the patient.
 These objectives can vary based upon organizational goals, but most focus on improving the patient’s ability to self-manage their care and medication.
 Patient compliance and self-motivation can contribute to the reduction of the cost of care and readmission.

 - Data collection that can provide real-time insights and information regarding social determinants and claims data.
 This should include tools to track, analyze and submit data that is required to report for financial incentives and in meeting compliance regulations.